-Football Wrestling Cheerleading Volleyball Track
+Football Wrestling Cheerleading

+Volleyball Track Flag Football

 Basketball Softball

-In order to be a member of an athletic team(s) at Sullivan Middle School, your student must have:
+To be a member of an athletic team(s) at Sullivan Middle School, your student must have:

-- An updated physical form signed by a physician (not a Nurse Practitioner) dated after April 1st of the current school year. - Signed Parent's permission slip (signed by a parent or legal guardian). - Met academic promotion requirements for current grade. - Met the required age limit (not have turned 15 years of age prior to July 1st). - Enrolled as a 7th or 8th grade. - Met any other criteria specified by the South Carolina High School League.
+- An updated physical form signed by a physician (not a Nurse Practitioner) dated after April 1st of the current school year. - Signed Parent's permission slip (signed by a parent or legal guardian). - Met academic promotion requirements for current grade. - Met the required age limit (not have turned 15 years of age prior to July 1st ). - Enrolled as a 7th or 8th grade. - Met any other criteria specified by the South Carolina High School League.

 Students who were seated or retained in a grade are ineligible to participate in interscholastic sports activities until the second semester of the school year.
+FALCONS SOAR in Athletics: